 The federal regulation of methane from oil and gas facilities has been subject to substantial uncertainty in recent years.
 In June 2016, the EPA finalized new regulations, known as Subpart OOOOa, that set emissions standards for methane and volatile organic compounds ("VOC") from new and modified oil and natural gas production and natural gas processing and transmission facilities.
-In September 2020, the EPA finalized amendments to the 2016 standards that removed the transmission and storage segment from the oil and natural gas source category and rescinded the methane-specific requirements for production and processing facilities.
-However, President Biden signed an executive order on his first day in office calling for the suspension, revision or rescission of the September 2020 rule and the reinstatement or issuance of methane emission standards for new, modified and existing oil and gas facilities.
-Subsequently, Congress approved, and President Biden has signed into law, a resolution under the Congressional Review Act to repeal the September 2020 revisions to the methane standards, effectively reinstating the prior standards.
-In response to President Biden's executive order calling on the EPA to revisit federal regulations regarding methane, the EPA finalized more stringent methane rules for new, modified, and reconstructed facilities, known as OOOOb, as well as standards for existing sources for the first time ever, known as OOOOc, in December 2023.
+Most recently, in December 2023, the EPA finalized more stringent methane rules for new, modified, and reconstructed facilities, known as OOOOb, as well as standards for existing sources for the first time ever, known as OOOOc.
 Under the final rules, states have two years to prepare and submit their plans to impose methane emission controls on existing sources.
 The presumptive standards established under the final rule are generally the same for both new and existing sources.
 The requirements include enhanced leak detection survey requirements using optical gas imaging and other advanced monitoring to encourage the deployment of innovative technologies to detect and reduce methane emissions, reduction of emissions by 95% through capture and control systems and zero-emission requirements for certain devices.
 This rule also establishes a "super emitter" response program that would allow third parties to make reports to EPA of large methane emission events, triggering certain investigation and repair requirements.
 Fines and penalties for violations of these rules can be substantial.
-It is likely, however, that the final rule and its requirements will be subject to legal challenges.
-Moreover, compliance with the new rules may affect the amount we owe under the IRA 2022's methane fee described below because compliance with EPA's methane rules would exempt an otherwise covered facility from the requirement to pay the methane fee.
+These rules are currently subject to legal challenges, and we cannot predict the final outcome.
+However, the OOOOb rules are currently in effect.
+Moreover, compliance with the new rules may affect the amount we owe under the Inflation Reduction Act's ("IRA 2022") methane fee described below, because compliance with EPA's methane rules would exempt an otherwise covered facility from the requirement to pay the methane fee.
 The requirements of the EPA's final methane rules have the potential to increase our operating costs and thus may adversely affect our financial results and cash flows.
 Moreover, failure to comply with these CAA requirements can result in the imposition of substantial fines and penalties as well as costly injunctive relief.
 Given the long-term trend toward increasing regulation, future federal GHG regulations of the oil and gas industry remain a possibility, and several states have separately imposed their own regulations on methane emissions from oil and gas production activities.
-These rules (and any additional regulations) could impose new compliance costs and permitting burdens on natural gas operations.
+To the extent not timely repealed or modified by the Trump administration, these rules could impose new compliance costs and permitting burdens on natural gas operations.